Call for Proposals

 Further, in line with the Pandemic Fund’s medium-term Strategic Plan, additional emphasis will be placed on strengthening two cross-cutting enablers, National Public Health Institutes (or relevant public institutions) and regional/global networks, organizations, or hubs and the four underlying themes of the Strategic Plan.

-TIMELINE AND PROCESS FOR THE THIRD ROUND OF FUNDING (PHASE I)
+TIMELINE AND PROCESS FOR THE THIRD ROUND OF FUNDING (PHASE II - Regional Entity)

 - December 19, 2024: